BhaGur/InfoSec/week1.md

 I learned the command line during the server technology course.
 I have used it during the course but as the course was not intensive, I used the basic command line in the course.
 The article Command Line Basics Revisited helped me to refresh the command lines.
 Some of the basic commands are as follows:
 *	$ pwd prints the working directory
-*	$ls prints the list of working directory
+*	$ ls prints the list of working directory

 ## Bandit oh-five
 I solved the first five levels of the over the wire: Bandit.
 The tasks were not that difficult as the commands used for the first five tasks were what I have used previously.
 Below are some of the screenshots that I saved while completing the tasks.